ShinniUwU/windows-terminal-dotfiles/README.md

 1. Install PowerShell 7.
 Although the configuration can work with other versions, I recommend using PowerShell 7 as it doesn't display annoying text every time you open it.

-2. Run the following commands in your PowerShell terminal (Not tested):
+2. Run the following commands in your PowerShell terminal (Not tested, does not work with PowerShell 7, use PowerShell 5 instead):
     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser; Invoke-RestMethod -Uri https://get.scoop.sh | Invoke-Expression; scoop install git; scoop install fastfetch; scoop install starship
     ```

-    Or, you can run the individual commands(safer):
+    Or, you can run the individual commands (safer):

     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
     Invoke-RestMethod -Uri https://get.scoop.sh | Invoke-Expression